School Information

 The LA have overall responsibility for deciding whether a pupil can be admitted to the school.

-Children are admitted into Nursery (mornings 9.00 a.m – 11.30 a.m) during the school year in which they attain their fourth birthday.
+Children are admitted into Nursery (mornings 9.00 a.m – 11.30 a.m) during the school year if they have reached the age of 3 by August 31st of the year they would be starting school.

 Nursery provision in Flintshire is on a 0.5 basis.
 Children may start full time education in the reception class at the beginning of the term starting in September if the child’s 5th birthday falls on or between September 1st and August 31st.